 Understanding the Dow Jones Industrial Average (DJIA)

-The Dow Jones Industrial Average is perhaps the most widely followed stock market index in the world.
+The Dow Jones Industrial Average (DJIA) is perhaps the most widely followed stock market index in the world.
 Yet, very few people actually know what the number represents.
-In the time it takes to put on your shoes, you're about to become one of the rare people who knows what it means when you hear the nightly news.
+The following history and explanation of the DJIA will help you become one of those few people who actually knows what it means when you hear the index discussed in the nightly news.

 The Birth of the Dow Jones Industrial Average